oklas/switch/README.md

 ------------------------------------------

 Logic differences:
-  * linear search
+  * linear search (tree search in quick mode)
   * work with any type that support comparisions
   * allow nonconstant case expressions
-  * currently possible to use lang `break` for break upper including loop

 Syntax differences:
   * uppercase keywords
   * need parentheses for `CASE` statement
-  * semicolon at end statement is not allowed
+  * semicolon at end of statements is not allowed
-  * colon ':' at `CASE` statement not allowed
+  * colon ':' at `CASE` statement is not allowed
   * need one of `BREAK` or `FALL` keyword at end of `CASE` statement

 License
 -------

-Swtich is available as open source under the terms of the *BSD License*
+Switch is available as open source under the terms of the *BSD License*

 Copyright
 ---------